bcgov/citz-imb-sso-css-api/techdocs/docs/using-the-package/apis-&-components/users/get-idir-users.md

-# getBusinessBCeIDUser
+# getIDIRUsers

-The `getBusinessBCeIDUser` function is used to get a Business BCeID user from your integration in Common Hosted Single Sign-on service.
+The `getIDIRUsers` function is used to get IDIR users based on a query from your integration in Common Hosted Single Sign-on service.

 !!! warning "Reminder"
     This function is asynchronous and must be awaited in order to get a response.